MeraolAlemayehu/Inform-Africa-portal/README.md

-Here's an updated README that reflects the manual encoding and categorization process:

----

 # **Custom Portal for Social Media Data Encoding & Disinformation Analysis**

 This portal is designed to facilitate **manual data encoding and categorization** from social media platforms, enabling researchers and data encoders to visually assess content and systematically organize it for **disinformation detection** and **clean data analysis**.
 The portal incorporates the **DISARM framework** to ensure consistent categorization of text, video, and metadata for deeper analysis.